Card shuffles are unique

 Tip: Press Ctrl/Cmd + Enter to calculate.

 Exact values are computed with BigInt.
-A scientific-notation approximation is also provided.
+A scientific-notation approximation is also provided for large results.

 Pick permutations when order matters (e.g., passwords, race rankings).
 Pick combinations when order does not matter (e.g., lottery tickets, committees).